Housing and Residence Life FAQ

 There is a hold on my housing application.
 What can I do?

-Contact the Reslife office and let them know what kind of hold it says you have.
+Contact the Housing and ResLife office and let us know what kind of hold it says you have.
 If it is something that can be cleared, it will be.
-If not, a Reslife team member will tell you what your next steps are.
+If not, a Housing and ResLife team member will tell you what your next steps are.

 What is GSFH?
 How is it different than regular student housing?